By Jim Kitts

 Shipping multi-unit orders from multiple fulfillment centers creates significant cost challenges for retailers, adding expense and decreasing margins.
 When retailers fulfill orders through two fulfillment locations, shipping costs essentially double to account for the additional parcel shipped from a second location.
 And retailers cannot pass these costs through to the consumer.
 To reduce these costs, many companies used brick and mortar channels to help deliver items to customers.

 So how do you capitalize on all three of these things?
-Talk to experts to understand the challenges of the e-commerce world and are willing to help you plan for the upcoming Peak Season.
+Talk to experts to understand the challenges of the eCommerce world and are willing to help you plan for the upcoming Peak Season.
 The Progress Group has over 400 years of combined experience working in the retail sector.
-The Progress Group has supported numerous top 100 retailers and we can assist you and your team before another peak season drains your organization.
+Crimson & Co has supported numerous top 100 retailers and we can assist you and your team before another peak season drains your organization.

 For more information about peak planning see us featured in the Modern Materials Handling magazine ‘5 Ways to Handle Peak Demand’.